-Figure 4.5 - Air quality Index and air mass back trajectories calculated for the 29th March 2014.
+Figure 4.5 - Air quality Index and air mass back trajectories calculated for the 17th March 2015

 Figure 4.5 shows an example of one of these high air pollution episodes.
-The region of Greater London as an index band of 10 (Very High).
-The air mass trajectories calculated using the Hybrid Single Particle Lagrangian Integrated Trajectory Model (HYSPLIT) 12 for the same day, clearly show the displacement of air masses from southern Europe towards the U.K.
+The region of Greater London has an index band of 10 (Very High).
+The air mass trajectories calculated using the Hybrid Single Particle Lagrangian Integrated Trajectory Model (HYSPLIT)13 for the same day, clearly show the displacement of air masses from southern Europe and North Africa towards the U.K.